On World Plant Milk Day, a reminder that the future must be dairy- free.

 Methane is an ozone-depleting greenhouse gas.
 In fact, experts predict that when released into the atmosphere, it is approximately eighty times more potent than carbon.
 However, its half-life is considerably shorter, lasting only about a decade before decomposing into carbon dioxide.
 This indicates that lowering methane emissions could buy us more time to address carbon emissions.

-As stated by Inger Anderson, executive director of the United Nations Environment Programme (UNEP), “reducing methane is the most effective tool we have to slow over the next quarter-century, and it complements efforts to reduce carbon dioxide.”
+As stated by Inger Anderson, executive director of the United Nations Environment Programme (UNEP), “reducing methane is the most effective tool we have to slow climate change over the next quarter-century, and it complements efforts to reduce carbon dioxide.”

 Is milk consumption increasing or falling?